 The cost of life insurance premiums is directly affected by how much risk an insurer is taking to insure you.
-The process used to determine the level of risk is called ‘underwriting’.
+The process used to decide the level of risk is called ‘underwriting’.
 Insurers can use underwriting to figure out how much you should pay in monthly premiums in exchange for financial protection.

 How old are you?